rocketfuel/sdbc/README.md

 * Moved database objects to `com.rocketfuel.sdbc.{Cassandra, H2, PostgreSql, SqlServer}`.
 * Renamed Execute to Ignore.
 * Typeclass methods are now in their respective companion objects.
 For example, `Selectable.select`.
+* There are objects you can import to have type class methods added to type class members.
+For example `import com.rocketfuel.sdbc.PostgreSql.syntax._` would let you do something like `Person.Name(3, "Judy").update()` to update the name of record 3 to Judy.
 * SelectForUpdate takes the update function as an argument.
 It returns a summary of the number of rows deleted, inserted, and updated.
-* Package names changed again.
+* Maven package names changed again.
 Hopefully the last time.

 ### 1.0